AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

 ## Solution

 1. Check that the `slave_parallel_mode` parameter is set to *conservative* (you will need to [raise a support ticket](/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#submit-ticket) if the value is  not showing as *conservative*).
-To check run the following command:
+To check, run the following command:

     ```
      MariaDB [main]> show variables like 'slave_parallel_mode';